thindil/steamsky/bin/doc/MODDING.md

   `nomorale`, `naturalarmor`,`toxicattack`, `sentientships`, `fanaticism`, `loner` which later will be replaced by list of factions which have set selected flag.
-- Inside help text you can use special variable `shipyard` which later will be replaced by list of bases types which have set selected flag.
+- Inside help text you can use special variables `shipyard`, `temple` which later will be replaced by list of bases types which have set selected flag.

 ## Goals